Ireland wreck England's record Grand Slam bid

 But his team came up against an inspired home side, which hustled and harried England from start to finish at the Aviva Stadium and scored the only try of the match.

-England had clinched the Six Nations title with a crushing 61-21 victory over Scotland, but defeat in the finale with so much at stake was a bitter pill to swallow.
+England had clinched the Six Nations title with a crushing 61-21 victory over Scotland last weekend, but defeat with so much at stake was a demoralizing end to its campaign.

 "It just wasn't our day today, We just couldn't get our game going," Jones told BBC Sport after the defeat.
 "I take full responsibility for the loss."